 Compulsory to : BSc in Human Geography

-Optional to : BSc in Wildlife Conservation, BSc Anthropology, BA in Environmental Social Science
+Optional to : BSc in Wildlife Conservation, BSc Anthropology, BA in Environmental Social Science (and cognate courses)

 Available as an elective module.

 Method of assessment